The parking lot where Tiffany Bresciani was murdered

 At one point, he attempted to become a drug dealer.
 However, he wasn't cut out for that world, as he didn't have the willpower to stop himself from using his own supplies.
 On one occasion, a rival dealer had also viciously beaten him with a baseball bat.

-On that fateful June morning in 1993, Bresciani and Rubinstein were standing on Allen Street when Joel Rifkin pulled up beside them.
+On that fateful June morning in 1993, Bresciani and Rubinstein were standing on Allen Street when Rifkin pulled up beside them.

 Unbeknownst to them, this "client" also had an addiction that he felt incapable of controlling.